 In addition to the applications and features mentioned in the plans above, GoDaddy’s plans also come with shared online calendars, 99.9-percent uptime and reliability guarantee, support 24/7 from GoDaddy, and collaborative tools like Microsoft Teams.

-This guide gives you a handle on what is Office 365, what’s included in the suite, why small businesses need to consider it, and what the different plans look like.
+This guide gives you a handle on what is Microsoft 365, what’s included in the suite, why small businesses need to consider it, and what the different plans look like.

-However, you might still have some questions about Office 365 and whether it’s a good fit for your small business.
-To help mitigate some of those lingering questions, here are a few of the frequently asked questions as it relates to Office 365.
+However, you might still have some questions about Microsoft 365 and whether it’s a good fit for your small business.
+To help mitigate some of those lingering questions, here are a few of the frequently asked questions as it relates to Microsoft 365.